How to Build a Healthy Charcuterie Board

 Serving Ideas to Make it a Meal

-Charcuterie boards are almost a meal on their own. but you can easily round them out with something fresh or protein-packed.
+Charcuterie boards are almost a meal on their own.
+But you can easily round them out with something fresh or protein-packed.
 Try pairing your board with:

 These add-ons keep things simple while turning snack board vibes into a satisfying dinner.